Mirko Savini

-Mirko Savini (born 11 March 1979) is a former Italian footballer who played as defender, currently working for Ascoli as an assistant coach.
+Mirko Savini (born 11 March 1979, Rome) is a former Italian footballer who played as defender, currently working for Ascoli as an assistant coach.

 Career

 Savini spent most of his early career playing at lower division level, and reached Serie B only in 2002 with Ascoli.
 He was then signed by Serie B fallen giants Fiorentina in 2004, where he achieved promotion to the top flight, but then he chose to join Napoli instead, where he became protagonist of the club's comeback to Serie A; with Napoli, he finally had the chance to mark his debut in the Italian top flight.
 He left Napoli in January 2009 to accept a 6-month contract with another Serie A club, Palermo, but this was not extended at the end of the season and he left the Sicilians in a free transfer in July 2009.

 He was player of Greek club PAOK FC, from July 2009 until August 2011, when he terminated his contract with the club.
 During his PAOK spells, Savini was mostly used as a second choice for a left-back or a center-back.
 Nevertheless, whenever he was called upon to fill in, he pulled out very positive appearances.